rriehl64/collibra-app/README.md

 - Admin: `admin@example.com` / `admin123!`
 - Data Steward: `steward@example.com` / `password123`
 - Regular User: `user@example.com` / `password123`

+### Authentication Flow

+The application supports a complete authentication flow with the following features:

+- **Logout Process**: Access the logout option through the user profile menu in the top-right corner
+- **Admin Login**: After logging out, use the admin credentials to access the full administrative interface
+- **Role-Based Access Control**: Different user types have access to different parts of the application
+- **Persistent Sessions**: Authentication state is preserved across page refreshes
+- **Protected Routes**: Certain routes are only accessible to authenticated users with the appropriate role

+All authentication features follow Section 508 compliance guidelines with proper focus management, ARIA attributes, and keyboard accessibility.

 1. Start the development server:
    ```bash